graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Result Coercion**

-GraphQL services must return one of the defined list of possible values.
+GraphQL services must return one of the defined set of possible values.
 If a reasonable coercion is not possible they must raise a _field error_.

 **Input Coercion**